BoyceLab/OHDSITrainTheTrainer-EPILEPSY/docs/curriculum-overview.md

 ---

 ## Curriculum Modules Overview
-Modules span two days, with oncology-focused examples (e.g. breast/lung cancer cohorts).
+Modules span two days, with epilepsy-focused examples and use cases.
 No formal exams per module; comprehension is tested through exercises and the capstone.

 ### Module 0: Project Orientation and Onboarding
 - **Format**: Asynchronous pre-work